oliveirabruno01/babyagi-asi/README.md

 </h1>

 # Objective
 This Python script is an example of a LLM-powered autonomous agent.
 The system uses OpenAI API to create and execute tasks.
+The core idea of the project is to provide the assistant with the tools it needs to do any task - if it's smart enough.
+It can arbitrarily execute code and control its own flow and memory, for a sufficiently intelligent agent, either by pre-training, fine-tuning or prompt-optimization, this should be enough (if it is possible at all)

+I have tested and am developing with only GPT-3

 # How It Works<a name="how-it-works"></a>
 The script works by running an infinite loop that does the following steps: